 Note that I recommend using Pomi tomatoes in this recipe.
 This Italian brand is sweeter and tastier than local U.S. brands.
 You can find it on Amazon, at Whole Foods and in a growing number of supermarkets.

 However, if you can’t get Pomi tomatoes, you can use diced tomatoes instead.
+Petite diced tomatoes are best, or use regular diced tomatoes and give them an extra chop.

 Lean ground beef is best in these spicy meatballs